hikeventures/hikeventures.github.io/_posts/2016-06-29-best-pfd-packrafting.markdown

 We are usually wearing a dry suite when we go packrafting and we would rate the difficulty of the river which we are usually paddling between class 2 and class 3.
 The following PFD's are quite light and can also be carried with your backpack like the [HMG Porter 4400](http://www.hikeventures.com/gear-review-hmg-porter-4400-black/) which is our go-to packrafting backpack.

+We have not tested all the PFDs in this article but those are our favourites if we were to buy a new one.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 ---

 # Overview of the best PFDs / life jackets for packrafting